Table of Contents

 Nikolai Paloni, Co-Founder of Ombraz Sunglasses

-Since it’s important to communicate with your customers throughout the post-purchase stage, why not personalize messaging to further engage your customers?
+Since it’s important to communicate with your customers throughout the post-purchase stage, why not personalise messaging to further engage your customers?

 7. Consider shipping subscriptions

-A subscription fulfillment strategy offers customers the option to have orders automatically refilled on a predetermined, recurring basis.
+A subscription fulfilment strategy offers customers the option to have orders automatically refilled on a predetermined, recurring basis.

 By offering a subscription box service, customers can get ingredients delivered to make a fresh meal, freshen up their wardrobe without rummaging through racks, or easily stay on top of their essential needs.

 Subscription services offer an option for customers to ‘subscribe and save’ by having them commit upfront for a discount, rather than pay full price each time they reorder (or spend more money upfront and instead pay when they get the next batch of your product, without having to run to the store or remember to place another order).

 While subscriptions offer a way for customers to save money, you’re given a monthly, quarterly, or yearly baseline of income and the additional revenue quickly offsets the discount given.

 “Our business is almost all subscriptions, and ShipBob helps us offer reliable, affordable shipping that shows up at the same time each month.
 We offer a free one-month supply as part of our initial three-month personalised acne treatment kit from our app.”